 Where to go for further support

-You can contact the College Student Information / Experience staff in your college who can offer you practical advice, guidance, and signposting to appropriate services.
+You can contact the Faculty Student Information / Experience staff who can offer you practical advice, guidance, and signposting to appropriate services.
 They can also discuss the extenuating circumstances process with you should you need to use this.
-You can find a list of the contact details for College Information / Experience staff here.
+You can find a list of the contact details for Faculty Student Information / Experience staff here.

 You can read more about the extenuating circumstances process here.